MarsiliFrancoDavid/robot-world/README.md

 Here are the commands representing the different processes of the project, run them in separate terminals for better discernment of the information:

-`docker-compose run web rake db:seed` This will, if wanted, erase all records an populate the DB with the ones needed to begin or just create new car models, depending on the variable `pg_start_from_scratch` from the `application.yml` config file.
+`docker-compose run web rake db:seed` This will, if wanted, erase all records an populate the DB with the ones needed to begin or just create new car models, depending on the variable `START_FROM_SCRATCH` from the `application.yml` config file.

 `docker-compose run web rake robot_builder:start_production` Will start the robot builder car creation process